-K-State utilizes Think About It, an online, science-based program that provides the latest information about alcohol and its effects on the body and mind.
-Think About It provides students with a comprehensive foundation in four areas: sex in college, partying smart, sexual violence, and healthy relationships.
+K-State utilizes Voices for Change, an online, science-based program that provides the latest information about alcohol and its effects on the body and mind.
+Voices for Change provides students with a comprehensive foundation in four areas: sex in college, partying smart, sexual violence, and healthy relationships.
 This course prepares students before they begin their life in college.
 Whether you choose to drink or not, this program will empower you to make well informed decisions about your own use of alcohol and help you better cope with the drinking behavior of your friends and peers.

 Yes.
-All newly enrolled students under the age of 22 are required to complete the program.
 Even if you don't drink, it's very likely that during your college experience you will know others who do.
 At the very least, alcohol use may be a topic of discussion among fellow students; the program includes material on managing peer pressure.
 As well, one of the purposes of the program is to provide the entire incoming class with a shared baseline of knowledge and awareness of alcohol issues, and to strengthen a shared set of campus norms and expectations around alcohol use.

 Yes.
 You need to complete the program.
 Courses taken either as a high school student or online do not exempt you from the requirement to complete the program.